aspose-total/Aspose.Total-Products/total/en/cpp/conversion/md-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MD to DOTM" h2="Render MD to DOTM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to DOTM</h2>

+The MD file format is a markdown language used to create documents.
+It is a plain text formatting syntax that is used to create web pages and other documents.
+The DOTM file format is a Microsoft Word template file used to store macros and other settings.
+It is used to create documents with the same formatting and layout.
+Converting MD to DOTM allows users to create documents with the same formatting and layout as the original MD document.

+<h2>How Aspose.Total Helps for MD to DOTM Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MD to DOTM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MD file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTM.
+Aspose.Total for C++ is a file format automation library that allows C++ developers to easily convert MD to DOTM in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert MD file format to DOC.
+Secondly, the advanced Word Document Processing API Aspose.Words for C++ can be used to export DOC to DOTM.
+This makes it easy for C++ developers to quickly and easily convert MD to DOTM.

+Aspose.Total for C++ also provides a range of other features and benefits.
+It provides a comprehensive set of APIs for working with a wide range of file formats, including PDF, DOC, DOCX, XLS, XLSX, PPT, PPTX, and more.
+It also provides a range of features for working with documents, such as document conversion, document manipulation, document comparison, and more.
+Aspose.Total for C++ also provides a range of features for working with images, such as image conversion, image manipulation, image comparison, and more.

+Overall, Aspose.Total for C++ is a powerful file format automation library that makes it easy for C++ developers to quickly and easily convert MD to DOTM.
+It provides a comprehensive set of APIs for working with a wide range of file formats, as well as a range of features for working with documents and images.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}